-The BHEC offers unpaid internships for undergraduate, recent graduate, and graduate students during the fall, spring, and summer semesters.
-Interns will be introduced to all facets of the BHEC, including our Holocaust Studies Library, archives, and educational endeavors.
-Additionally, interns gain practical work experience and a chance to interact with the nonprofit community.
-All interns will be assigned a specific project.
-Availability is limited.
+The Birmingham Holocaust Education Center (BHEC) offers unpaid internships for undergraduate, recent graduate, and graduate students during the fall, spring, and summer semesters.
+Interns will be introduced to certain facets of the BHEC, such as archives and library studies, public relations/marketing, nonprofit management and grant writing.
+Additionally, interns gain practical work experience and workings with the public in different capacities (media, students, donors, etc.).
+While hours are flexible, interns needing course credit for their internship will have to provide hours & project/course needs as well as a point of contact at their educational institution.

 HOW TO APPLY